x0-3/SQLMovieTheater/README.md

 # SQLMovieTheater

 ### <div align="center">A php app that retrieves data from a database of movies, with movie genres and actors with there movie roles.
+With Leaflet API.
 </div>